-- Tree of Heaven is a campground and a popular river access.
-The campground has hard packed surfaces and an accessible toilet.
-Near the river there is a paved trail with a concrete ramp to the river.
+- Tree of Heaven is a campground and popular river access.
+The campground has hard-packed surfaces and an accessible toilet.
+Near the river, there is a paved trail with a concrete ramp to the river.
 There is year-round access.

 - Siskiyou Crest/Mount Ashland: The scenic drive west of Mount Ashland Ski park on Forest Service Road 20 is a beautiful way to experience a piece of the Pacific Crest Trail (a trail running through California, Oregon, and Washington from the Mexican border to the Canadian border) all from your vehicle.
 The road follows the ridge line and the views are superb.
-Wildflowers are abundant during late June into July.
-A picnic area called Grouse Gap Shelter can be found a few miles west of the Ski park.
-The parking area is hard packed dirt and the shelter is open on two sides and has a concrete floor.
-Generally the road opens up in late June and is open through October.
-The road up to Mount Ashland is a two lane highway, after that the road is unpaved and narrow.
+Wildflowers are abundant from late June into July.
+A picnic area called Grouse Gap Shelter can be found a few miles west of the Ski Park.
+The parking area is hard-packed dirt and the shelter is open on two sides and has a concrete floor.
+Generally, the road opens up in late June and is open through October.
+The road up to Mount Ashland is a two-lane highway, after that, the road is unpaved and narrow.
 A high clearance vehicle is suggested if you want to drive past the Grouse Gap Shelter, as the road becomes rough at times but a passenger vehicle is fine if you are just headed to the shelter.